BurnOutTrader/fund-forge/README.md

 [more on architecture](#Architecture)

 ## Historical Data
-You can download data that I have already parsed [here](https://1drv.ms/f/s!AllvRPz1aHoThKQU2hQbLEBqZyQ5RA?e=nzilot) The Oanda folder should be put into the following directory "ff_data_server/data/historical/".

-Or you can configure the data server to download any desired data for you automatically.
+You can configure the data server to download any desired data for you automatically.
 Just see the setup guide for your data vendor/brokerage.

 If backtesting with 1 hour data resolution, set the buffer duration >= 1 second to avoid slow back tests.